Ali B: Rape conviction

 In January 2022, the Dutch Public Prosecution Service received reports against Bouali for sexual misconduct, including one rape.
 This took place while he was working as a judge at The Voice of Holland, as reported by the Dutch YouTube show BOOS episode "This is the Voice".
 Bouali denied all allegations.
 In March 2023, he was charged with two rapes and two assaults, with a total of three victims.
 The incidents occurred between 2014 and 2018 in Morocco, Amsterdam, and Heiloo.
 Singer Ellen ten Damme accused Bouali of raping her in a hotel in Meknes during the recording of the show Ali B en de Muziekkaravaan.
 In another incident, he was accused of assaulting The Voice of Holland contestant Jill Helena in the Amsterdamse Bos.
-Bouali was also accused of non-consensually digitally penetrating a 20-year-old woman in Heiloo during a writer's camp while she was performing oral sex on rapper Ronell Plasschaert, known professionally as Ronnie Flex.
+Bouali was also accused of non-consensually digitally penetrating a 20-year-old woman in Heiloo during a writer's camp while she was performing oral sex on rapper Ronnie Flex.

 On 12 July 2024, Bouali was convicted on one count of rape for the incident in Heiloo and an additional count of attempted rape, and sentenced to two years in prison.
 According to the court, it could not be proven that he raped Ten Damme in 2014, but that it was provable that he had attempted to do so.
 Although the court considered the reports of the other assaults to be reliable, Bouali was acquitted of them due to a lack of supporting evidence.
 Both the defense and the prosecution indicated that they would appeal against the sentence.
-A preliminary hearing was held at the Amsterdam Court of Appeal on 17 April 2025 and the case against Bouali is set to continue in January 2026.
+Bouali lost his appeal on 7 May 2026, with the court calling his repeated denial "totally unacceptable".
+One conviction was changed from a count of sexual assault to a count of rape, increasing his sentence from two years in prison to three years in prison.
+Bouali's lawyer announced in turn that he would file a motion to quash the ruling with the Supreme Court.